 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

 The majority of the local council-owned Kiama Coast Holiday Parks in Kiama and Gerringong are seasonally pet-friendly.
 This includes Surf Beach Holiday Park, Kendalls on the Beach Holiday Park, Werri Beach Holiday Park and Seven Mile Beach Holiday Park.
 (The exception is Kiama Harbour Cabins.)
-Pets are welcome on both powered and unpowered sites, although only outside of high season.

 There’s also plenty of great dog-friendly beach houses available in the area for a more luxe stay, especially if you are part of a larger group.
 Always double check the pet rules in advance and advise them you’ll be bringing a pet.

 One great option to check out is The Werri Shack in Gerringong, which sleeps up to eight guests across three bedrooms.
 There’s plenty of outdoor space for lazing around, along wth a gas BBQ, table tennis and more.
 Ideally for your pup, the yard is fully fenced.
-Just declare your pets at the time of booking and bringing along their own beds and bowls.
+Just declare your pets at the time of booking and bring along their beds and bowls.

 Head Next To